PrefectHQ/prefect/docs/integrations/prefect-aws/index.md

 ).save("BLOCK-NAME-PLACEHOLDER")
 ```

-Note that under the hood, prefect is using the Boto3 library.
+Prefect is using the Boto3 library under the hood.
 To find credentials for authentication, any data not provided to the block is sourced at runtime in the order shown in the [Boto3 docs](https://boto3.amazonaws.com/v1/documentation/api/latest/guide/credentials.html#configuring-credentials).
 Prefect creates the session object using the values in the block and then, any missing values follow the sequence in the Boto3 docs.